The Bit Bucket

 This is a post in the SQL Interview series.
 These aren’t trick or gotcha questions, they’re just questions designed to scope out a candidate’s knowledge around SQL Server and Azure SQL Database.

-Section: Administration Level: Intro
+Section: Security Level: Medium

 Question: